California Girls: Recording

 On April 6, 1965, Wilson produced the backing track of "California Girls" (then given the working title "We Don't Know") with a host of session musicians at Western Studio in Hollywood.
 It required 44 takes before Wilson could deem a satisfactory performance, with the session concluding after midnight.
 Problems had arisen from the tempo and guitar part in the introduction, which fatigued Wilson, engineer Chuck Britz, and the dozen-plus session players.

 The song did not appear to have lyrics or a title at this juncture, and Wilson can be heard calling the song "Oh Yeah" and "You're Grass and I'm a Power Mower".
 In his 2016 memoir, Wilson remembered: "When we got into the studio with Chuck, he said that he wanted Carl's twelve-string guitar in the intro to sound more direct.
 I didn’t know what that meant.
 'Can he play it in the booth?'
 Chuck said.
 I had never thought about that before, but it seemed like a good idea.
 Carl was standing next to me in the booth and all the other musicians were out in the studio.
 I conducted it like an orchestra."
 According to biographer Peter Ames Carlin, Wilson's father Murry urged Brian to eliminate the orchestral prelude, as he felt that it made the song excessively complex.

-Vocal overdubs followed on June 4 at Columbia studio.
-Wilson recorded the Beach Boys' vocals using Columbia's new 8-track recorder, allowing Love's lead vocals to be triple-tracked and the group's vocals spread over three more.
-According to historian Keith Badman, the song still lacked "a proper title", as Wilson can be heard referring to it as "Yeah, I Dig the Girls" on the session tape.
-It was the first Beach Boys recording to feature vocals from Bruce Johnston, who had recently joined the group to substitute for Wilson on concert tours.
-As Johnston remembered, "I came home from The Beach Boys' tour [on June 1] and they said, 'Why don't you come and sing on our next album?'
+"California Girls" was the first Beach Boys recording to feature vocals from Bruce Johnston, who had recently joined the group to substitute for Wilson on concert tours.
+Johnston remembered, "I came home from The Beach Boys' tour [on June 1] and they said, 'Why don't you come and sing on our next album?'
 The first song I sang on was 'California Girls'.
 At this point I still wasn't a proper member of the group."

+Vocal overdubs followed on June 4 at Columbia studio.
+Wilson recorded the Beach Boys' vocals using Columbia's new 8-track recorder, allowing Love's and Brian's lead vocals to be double-tracked and the group's vocals spread over three more.
+According to historian Keith Badman, the song had still lacked "a proper title", as Wilson can be heard referring to it as "Yeah, I Dig the Girls" on the session tape.